cube-js/cube/docs/content/Deployment/Production-Checklist.md

 CUBEJS_SCHEDULED_REFRESH_TIMER=true
 ```

-For serverless deployments [REST API](rest-api#api-reference-v-1-run-scheduled-refresh) should be used instead of refresh worker.
+For Serverless deployments, [REST API](rest-api#api-reference-v-1-run-scheduled-refresh) should be used instead of a refresh worker.

 ## Enable HTTPS